 Why choose Cannon Law for your case?

-If you have sustained hearing loss caused by defective 3M earplugs, you need help from an attorney with extensive experience handling defective product cases.
+If you have sustained temporary or permanent hearing loss caused by defective 3M earplugs, you need help from an attorney with extensive experience handling defective product cases.
 Cannon Law is ready to help.

 - We purposely limit our caseload and so that every client is able to receive individualized attention for their case.